bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 ExampleReactMemo.js

-Here’s the [CodeSandbox](https://codesandbox.io/s/100zmv7ljj) for this example.
+Here's the [CodeSandbox](https://codesandbox.io/s/100zmv7ljj) for this example.

 This achieves the same result as using `PureComponent`.
 The component only renders after the initial render and does not re-render again until there is a change in state or props.